DavidToddMiller/gr-HighDataRate_Modem/README.md

                                   gr-HighDataRate_Modem

-gr-HighDataRate_Modem is a GNU Radio Out-Of-Tree (OOT) High Data Rate (HDR)_Modem module that includes the blocks required to run GNU Radio at 15.0 Mbps with QPSK.
+gr-HighDataRate_Modem is a GNU Radio Out-Of-Tree (OOT) High Data Rate (HDR)_Modem and Front End Processor (FEP)/Gateway module that includes:

+  - Blocks and flowgraphs required to run GNU Radio at 15.0 Mbps with QPSK with parallel CPU cores

+  - New as of December 2022: FEP/Gateway CCSDS encoding/decoding and also baseband processing and data transport IP data interface (ZeroMQ) blocks and flowgraphs for high data rate operation with parallel CPU cores.

 This module is based on the approach that was introduced during a GNU Radio Conference 2022 Talk and in the associated paper in the GNU Radio Conference 2022 proceedings and Conference 2022 website:

    - "Demonstration of GNU Radio High Data Rate QPSK Modem at 15.0 Mbps Real-Time with Multi-Core General Purpose Processor (GRCON 2022)"

-The 2022 conference paper is also provided in the “docs” folder of this github site and provides technical details on all the Out-Of-Tree (OOT) blocks.
-The gr-HighDataRate_Modem design document is also in the "docs" folder titled:
-"gr-HighDataRate_Modem Design Document (version #1 - DRAFT).odt"
+The 2022 conference paper is also provided in the “docs” folder of this github site and provides technical details on all the Out-Of-Tree (OOT) blocks for uncoded QPSK up to 15.0 Mbps.
+The gr-HighDataRate_Modem design document is also in the "docs" folder titled: "gr-HighDataRate_Modem Design Document (version #1 - DRAFT).odt"

 The approach with blocks in gr-HighDataRate_Modem does not require a frame counter that the 2021 Conference design required, just knowledge about the frame ASM and frame length.
 The details on the approach and blocks are provided in the design document in the "docs" folder.

-Also, example flowgraphs are provided in the “examples” folder of this github site:
+Also, example flowgraphs for uncoded operations at 15.0 Mbps are provided in the “examples” folder of this github site:

   - Sample Modulator Files in .zip format are available in the folder also to quickly run the transmit Modulator in Flowgraphs (up to about 40000 frames for about a 10-12 second run at 15 Mbps).